-Creamy Ricotta Zucchini Noodles – Delicious zucchini noodles tossed in a creamy and garlicky ricotta cheese sauce.
-Easy, guilt free and vegetarian weeknight meal that takes minutes to prepare!
+This Creamy Ricotta Zucchini Noodles recipe is made with delicious zucchini noodles (zoodles!) tossed in a creamy ricotta cheese sauce.
+An easy and delicious vegetarian dinner recipe that takes minutes to prepare!

 Hello Hello, my lovely Monday-ers!
 ‘Sup?!
 Happy start to the week – I hope we all have a great one!

 I have to get something off my chest.
 It’s a guilty pleasure thing.

 This weekend, I waited until everyone went to bed and I binge watched The People’s Couch!
 For 4 hours… What is wrong with me?!

 Here’s everyone else talking about Scandal or Blue Bloods, and I’m all like, “But, YOU GUYS, the people on the People’s Couch are hilarious!!”… I got the “weirdo” look from everyone around me, but do I care?!
 NOPE.
 Sometimes their recaps are 100 times better than sitting through an hour of some network tv program.
 Who’s with me??

 Also?
 I can’t sit through an hour of TV… it’s like I’ve got ants in my pants.